slegec/LMS_Grabber/Readme.md

 ###How to use

+Edit the 'PW.txt' file to include your LMS Username and Password, for easy login

 Run the program in a CMD window.

 The user should be prompted to enter the following information: